 Prior learning from other post-secondary institutions

-If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer* some credits between programs.
-For details, please review the Transferability section in the certificate programs that you have completed.
+If you have completed requirements for another University of Calgary Continuing Education program, you may be able to transfer some credits to this program.
+For details, please review the "Credit towards other programs" information in the programs you have completed.
 To transfer credits, please contact a student advisor.

-Please note if you have completed BMC 206 Management Communications: Interpersonal Skills (40 hours) or BMC 316 Business Communication for Internationally Trained Professionals (40 hours), you may apply to have it substituted for BMC 214 Communication Strategies for Leading Groups (20 hours) and BMC 242 Employee Communication (20 hours), but the reverse is not applicable.
+If you have completed BMC 206 Management Communications: Interpersonal Skills (40 hours) or BMC 316 Business Communication for Internationally Trained Professionals (40 hours), you may apply to have it substituted for BMC 214 Communication Strategies for Leading Groups (20 hours) and BMC 242 Employee Communication (20 hours).
+The reverse is not applicable.

-*The combined total of Transferability and Advanced Standing credits cannot exceed 100 hours for this certificate.
+The combined total of advanced standing and transferred credits cannot exceed 100 hours for this program.